 Skin care products such as moisturizers and sunscreens are designed to suit specific skin types and may contain different ingredients.
 More studies are needed to confirm how they interact, and if that affects their specific functions.

-In the meantime you can apply your chemical sunscreen before moisturising, while using the physical sunscreen as a last step in your skin care routine.
 Most importantly do not skip either of them for a healthy, glowing skin and preventing premature signs of aging.